-What Can SoR Advocates Learn from Balanced Literacy?
+What Can SoR Learn from Balanced Literacy?

 So here are the top three lessons I have for you: